tom-master/newcrm/NewCRM/NewCRM.Web/Scripts/HoorayUI/js/artDialog4.1.7/_doc/highlight/readme.eng.txt

 If you use different markup for code blocks you can initialize them manually with `highlightBlock(code, tabReplace)` function.
-It takes a DOM element containing the code to highlight and optionally a string with which to replace TAB characters.
+It takes a DOM element containing the code to highlight and optionally a String with which to replace TAB characters.

 Initialization using for example jQuery might look like this: